Widow in Ontario with $1.5M: Cottage Capital Gains and Alter Ego Trust Decision in 2026

 Question: What is an alter ego trust and who qualifies?

 Answer: An alter ego trust is an inter vivos (living) trust available to Canadian residents aged 65 or older under section 73(1.01) of the Income Tax Act.
 The settlor (the person creating the trust) must be the sole income and capital beneficiary during their lifetime.
 Assets transferred into the trust roll over at adjusted cost base — no deemed disposition at the time of transfer.
 At the settlor's death, the trust assets do not pass through probate because the trust is a separate legal entity.
 The trade-off: trusts face a 21-year deemed disposition rule under section 104(4), which deems all trust assets sold at fair market value every 21 years.
-If the settlor lives past the 21-year anniversary, the trust triggers the same capital gain the settlor was trying to defer — plus trusts pay the two-thirds capital gains inclusion rate on all gains, not the tiered individual rate.
+If the settlor lives past the 21-year anniversary, the trust triggers the same capital gain the settlor was trying to defer — while she is still alive and using the asset, with no sale proceeds to fund the tax.

-Question: How does the tiered capital gains inclusion rate apply to the $450K cottage gain?
+Question: How does the capital gains inclusion rate apply to the $450K cottage gain?

-Question: Does an alter ego trust get the 50% capital gains inclusion rate?
+Question: Does an alter ego trust pay a higher capital gains rate than an individual?

 Question: What is the 21-year deemed disposition rule for alter ego trusts?